iN1k1/ce-vae-underwater-image-enhancement/README.md

 #### LSUI training config example

 Examples of config files can be found in the `configs` folder.
-To train our model with the default configuration on the LSUI dataset, follow these step:
+To train our model with the default configuration on the LSUI dataset, follow these steps:
 1. Generate the txt training and validation files for the LSUI dataset.
 Assuming your local system has the following structure
    ```
    /home/user/data/LSUI